infinum/accessibility-mobile-standards/Docs/Accessibility guidelines/Operable principle for Android.md

 :no_entry_sign: **Failure criteria**

-- link is only visually distinguished from other labels and has no additional description provided
+- link is defined as unclear label or button and has no additional description provided

-- link is part of the longer text and no additional description of its purpose is provided
+- link is part of the longer text and implemented using ClickableSpan so TalkBack users are not aware of link existence

-// TO DO check ClickableLinks